 By the time an activity is implemented, the actual differential benefit may be vastly different.
 This creates a delta for expectation i.e. a difference from what we thought we would get and what we got.
 Figure 2 provides a graphical notation of this.

-Modeling this delta provides the expectation curve shown in figure 3.
-There are a complex set of assumptions and conditions around this, however for the purpose of this post the curve is generally valid.
-What the curve shows is the early stages start with low expectations (but possibly high hopes), expectations are then quickly exceeded and continuously rise to reach a plateau after which expectations rapidly become unfulfilled leading to a trough of disillusionment before eventually leveling.
+For the sake of this post, let's just pretend it is.
+What the curve shows is the early stages start with low expectations (but possibly high hopes), expectations are then quickly exceeded and continuously rise to reach a plateau after which expectations rapidly become unfulfilled leading to a trough of disillusionment before eventually levelling.

 The evolution of an activity from products to utility services invokes its own expectation curve not through differential value (the creation of a new activity) but operational efficiency (a more efficient means of providing an existing activity).

 In figure 5, I've provided the later stages of lifecycle including the transition from products to utility services and modeled an operational benefit curve (operational efficiencies over competitors - cost) of a transition to utility services.
+Again, lots of assumptions.

 The reason why I mention this, is that whilst Cloud Computing is all about volume operations for ubiquitous and well defined activities (i.e. use of computer resources in business) and is hence all about commodities, this transition will create a similar expectation curve around operational efficiency in much the same way that a genuine innovation creates an expectation curve around differential value.
 This is shown in figure 6, and the result is the same delta in expectation curve shown beforehand.

-Gartner's hype cycle tends to show both innovative activities and transitional effects on the same graph.
+Our first "insight" is Gartner's hype cycle tends to show both innovative activities and transitional effects on the same graph.
 We should be careful to distinguish between operational efficiency (doing the same thing better) and differential value (doing a new thing) lest we start to confuse Cloud Computing with Innovation.

 Hence, in the following hype cycle I've highlighted several activities, including :-

-- cloud computing: more efficient provision of the existing activity of "using computer resources in business"
+• cloud computing: more efficient provision of the existing activity of "using computer resources in business"

-- social network analysis: a relatively new activity and a potential differential
+• social network analysis: a relatively new activity and a potential differential

 What this suggests is the early stages of the hype cycle has an increasing benefit.
 In the trough of disillusionment, there is still benefit to be gained but it's diminishing.
 However, in the slope of enlightenment and the plateau of productivity there is little or no differential or operational benefit over competitors since everyone else is doing it.
+That's our second "insight".

 The lesson of this story has been known in military circles for a long time.
 An imperfect plan executed today is better than a perfect plan executed tomorrow i.e. if you wait until the activity can be easily and effectively implemented (the plateau of productivity), it'll provide little competitive benefit to you.